-1. Voting Membership of the Queensland Policy Committee (QPC)
+1. Membership of the Queensland Policy Committee (QPC)

 - 1.1.
 The voting members of the Queensland Policy Committee will be: - 1.1.1.
 The Policy Convenor; - 1.1.2.
-State Council will appoint a policy working group convenor for each of the eight policy working groups; - 1.1.3.
-Local Government Convenor - 1.2.
+State Council will appoint four general members; - 1.2.
 The Queensland Policy Committee (QPC) will appoint a member of the Party as the Policy Secretary.
 The Policy Secretary will be non-voting unless also a voting member of the QPC. - 1.3.
-The Queensland Policy Committee (QPC) may appoint other members as non-voting members of the QPC. - 1.4.
-Non-voting members of the Queensland Policy Committee (QPC) can move proposals, but not second proposals, block consensus or vote unless also a voting member on the committee. - 1.5.
-Only voting members of the Queensland Policy Committee (QPC) are counted toward quorum. - 1.6.
-In the event of a casual vacancy the Queensland Policy Committee (QPC) can make an interim appointment until the next general meeting or State Council. - 1.7.
-A general meeting or State Council shall have power to appoint any member of the Queensland Greens to fill any casual vacancy on the Queensland Policy Committee (QPC).
+The Queensland Policy Committee (QPC) will appoint a member of the QPC to be a delegate to the Parliamentary Liaison Committee. - 1.4.
+The Queensland Policy Committee (QPC) may appoint other members as non-voting members of the QPC. - 1.5.
+Non-voting members of the Queensland Policy Committee (QPC) can move proposals, but not second proposals, block consensus or vote unless also a voting member on the committee. - 1.6.
+Only voting members of the Queensland Policy Committee (QPC) are counted toward quorum. - 1.7.
+In the event of a casual vacancy the Queensland Policy Committee (QPC) can make an interim appointment until the next State Council. - 1.8.
+State Council shall have power to appoint any member of the Queensland Greens to fill any casual vacancy on the Queensland Policy Committee (QPC).